 Neurobiology and treatment of sleep and endocrine dysfunction

-I am interested in investigating pathways involved in regulating neuronal and synaptic function and expanding into studying aberrant signalling in neurodegeneration.
-I have investigated molecular… read more
+I am interested in investigating pathways involved in regulating neuronal and synaptic function and dysfunctional signalling in neurodegeneration associated with neuroinflammation.
+I investigate… read more

 BOURGOGNON, JULIE-MYRTILLE, SPIERS, JEREME G, ROBINSON, SUE W, SCHEIBLICH, HANNAH, GLYNN, PAUL, ORTORI, CATHARINE, BRADLEY, SOPHIE J, TOBIN, ANDREW B and STEINERT, JOERN R, 2021.
 Inhibition of neuroinflammatory nitric oxide signaling suppresses glycation and prevents neuronal dysfunction in mouse prion disease.
 Proceedings of the National Academy of Sciences of the United States of America.
 118(10), SPIERS, JEREME G., BREDA, CARLO, ROBINSON, SUE, GIORGINI, FLAVIANO and STEINERT, JOERN R., 2019.
 Drosophila Nrf2/Keap1 Mediated Redox Signaling Supports Synaptic Function and Longevity and Impacts on Circadian Activity FRONTIERS IN MOLECULAR NEUROSCIENCE.
 12, SPIERS, JEREME G., CHEN, HSIAO-JOU CORTINA, BOURGOGNON, JULIE-MYRTILLE and STEINERT, JOERN R., 2019.
 Dysregulation of stress systems and nitric oxide signaling underlies neuronal dysfunction in Alzheimer's disease FREE RADICAL BIOLOGY AND MEDICINE.
 134, 478-493